ecmdeveloper/eds-servlet/README.md

 it required and editable on create, and readonly afterwards.
 At the end there is one important thing: the property must be added to the `dataResponse` object, otherwise nothing happens.
 This is all it takes to build a simple EDS implementation.
+The [Javadoc of the `Property` object](http://ecmdeveloper.com/eds-servlet/com/ecmdeveloper/eds/model/Property.html) gives a good overview of all the possible customization you can perform.

 See the complete class for this example [here](https://github.com/ecmdeveloper/eds-servlet/blob/master/eds-servlet-example/src/main/java/com/ecmdeveloper/eds/example/servlet/EDSExampleServlet.java)